-Sandra Jones, LHRM, CASC, CHCQM, FHFMA
+Sandra Jones, CPHRM, LHRM, CASC, CHCQM, FHFMA

-Sandra Jones is President of Ambulatory Strategies, providing regulatory compliance, accreditation preparation, ASC licensing and CMS certification compliance consulting, and risk management services to surgical centers.
-She is also Chief Operating Officer and the Executive Vice President of ASD Management, Sandra is a Certified Administrator Surgery Center; Fellow in the Health Care Financial Management Association; Certified in Healthcare Quality Management; and a licensed risk manager.
+Sandra Jones is President of Ambulatory Strategies, providing management, development, regulatory compliance, accreditation preparation, ASC licensing and CMS certification compliance consulting, and risk management services to surgical centers.
+She is also Chief Operating Officer and the Executive Vice President of ASD Management.
+Sandra is a Certified Professional in Healthcare Risk Management; Certified Administrator Surgery Center; Fellow of the Health Care Financial Management Association; Certified in Health Care Quality Management; and a licensed risk manager.
 She is a contributor on regulatory compliance and operational issues for several professional publications.
 Sandra was a hospital president for eight years and a hospital department administrator for several years prior to her development of surgery centers and regional positions with national ASC management companies.
-She is currently on the board of the AAAHC, an accreditation organization, and a former board member of the ASC Association, the national membership, education and advocacy organization for ambulatory surgery centers where she served on Governance and other Committees.
+She is currently on the board of the AAAHC, an accreditation organization, and serves on the Standards and Survey Procedures Committee.
+She is a former board member of the ASC Association, the national membership, education and advocacy organization for ambulatory surgery centers where she served on Governance and other Committees.
 She was the ASC Association committee chair for the HIPAA Task Force and HIPAA guidebooks.